National Reconciliation Week 2026 - A/Prof Robyn Williams

 What advice would you give to young women and gender‑diverse people who want to make a positive difference globally?

 My advice would be to work closely with your community and advocate strongly for local priorities that are identified and led by community.
 This includes lobbying for improved resources and services that genuinely reflect community needs.
-Learn as much as you can on your topic of concern to strengthen your confidence and your advocacy.
+Learn as much as you can about your topic of concern to strengthen your confidence and your advocacy.
 Research can also be used as a powerful platform to support these efforts by providing evidence to advocate for policy change and increased resourcing.
-Along the way, acknowledge the little wins to sustain your journey towards improving outcomes and making an important difference in the everyday lives of our community.
+Along the way, acknowledge the little wins to sustain your journey toward improving outcomes and making an important difference in the everyday lives of your community.

 Next